Siemens CEO promises workers an end to restructuring

-MUNICH Germany's Siemens (SIEGn.DE) has no plans for further restructuring measures after the engineering group's massive 6 billion euro ($8.1 billion) savings programme ends next year, its new Chief Executive Joe Kaeser said.
+MUNICH Oct 1 Germany's Siemens has no plans for further restructuring measures after the engineering group's massive 6 billion euro ($8.1 billion) savings programme ends next year, its new Chief Executive Joe Kaeser said.

 In a letter sent to Siemens employees on Tuesday, Kaeser sought to reassure workers following news that the savings programme would cost 15,000 jobs.